stolostron/rhacm-docs/_pages/wr_special_tag_guidance.md

 horizontal: false
 ---

 Special tags can be used to draw attention to content where necessary.
 Limit special tagging and make sure to use bold text for all special tags, including the colon.
+Red Hat calls these tags "Abominiations."
+We currently do not capitalize these in the RHACM docs.

 ## Table of special tags